UMAprotocol/protocol/documentation/explainers/dvm_interfaces.md

 contracts that request prices _sparingly_.
 This is dependent on the specifics of the financial contract, but, in general, prices should only be requested for dispute resolution and contract settlement.

-There are four methods that make up the Oracle Interface: `isIdentifierSupported`, `requestPrice`, `hasPrice`, and `getPrice`.
+There are four methods that make up the Oracle Interface: `requestPrice`, `hasPrice`, and `getPrice`.

-### `isIdentifierSupported`

-During deployment, if a financial contract could, at some point, require a price for an asset (identifier), it should double check that the DVM supports that asset by calling `isIdentifierSupported(identifier)`.
-If that asset is not supported, the deployment should revert.

-This method doesn't require the contract to be approved, and it can be called by an EOA for informational purposes.

 ### `requestPrice`